CloudLabsAI-Azure/Migrating-DB-from-Single-Server-To-Flexible-Postgres/Overview.md

 ## Introduction

 The Single to Flexible server migration tool is designed to move databases from Azure Database for PostgreSQL Single server to Flexible server.
-We launched the preview version of the tool also known as the **Migration (Preview)** feature in Flexible server, back in August 2022 for customers to try out migrations.
+We launched the preview version of the tool also known as the **Migration (Preview)** feature in the Flexible server, back in August 2022 for customers to try out migrations.
 The preview version used an infrastructure based on Azure Database Migration Service (DMS).
-We have aggregated feedback from customers and have come up with an improved version of the migration tool which will use a new infrastructure to perform migrations in a more easy, robust and resilient way.
-This document will help you understand the functioning of the new version of the tool along with its limitations and the pre-requisites that need to be taken care of before using the tool.
+We have aggregated feedback from customers and have come up with an improved version of the migration tool which will use a new infrastructure to perform migrations in a more easy, robust, and resilient way.
+This document will help you understand the functioning of the new version of the tool along with its limitations and the prerequisites that need to be taken care of before using the tool.

-Currently, the new version of the tool only supports **Offline** mode of migration.
+Currently, the new version of the tool only supports the **Offline** mode of migration.
 Offline mode presents a simple and hassle-free way to migrate your databases but might incur downtime to your server depending on the size of the databases and the way in which data is distributed across tables in your database.

 ## How does it work?